-The nineteenth century was France's defining period in fiction — and also the stretch of literary history where the English shelf runs thinnest.
+The nineteenth century was France's defining period in fiction.
+It is also the stretch of literary history where the English shelf runs thinnest.
 The canonical names survive: Flaubert, Zola, Hugo.
 Behind them, largely untranslated or translated once in the Victorian era and never again, are writers who were read across Europe in their time.
 Pierre Loti was one of the most widely read French novelists of the late nineteenth century.
 Prosper Mérimée shaped the short fiction of his generation.
 Their English editions have aged out of reach.

 The Espresso French Classics series translates this overlooked tradition into contemporary English.
 Each title is translated directly from the original French, with a full editorial apparatus: introduction, translator's note, glossary, and the historical context necessary to read the work on its own terms.
 All titles in the series are translated by Clémence Aubert.